timescale/docs/migrate/playbooks/rds-timescale-live-migration.md

 If there's no primary key or viable unique index to use, you will have to set `REPLICA IDENTITY` to `FULL`.
 If you are expecting a large number of `UPDATE` or `DELETE` operations on the table, we do not recommend using `FULL`.
-For each `UPDATE` or `DELETE` statement, Postgres will have to read the whole table to find all matching rows, which will result in significantly slower replication.
+For each `UPDATE` or `DELETE` statement, Postgres will have to read the whole table to find all matching rows slowing the replication process.

 ```sql
 ALTER TABLE {table_name} REPLICA IDENTITY FULL;